hanlongfu/discrete_mathematics/README.md

 NOTE: Due to github markdown wikilink incompatibility, it's best to view this on a markdown editor (like Obsidian) that supports wikilinks.

+Also, please ignore the numbering of each resource (ie "0109.000 - Discrete Math ...") and the aliases after the resource title (ie "MATHB_DMA").
+The numbering and aliases just pertain to my note-taking system for easier navigation.

 ## Module Linkups

 ### All Resources